open-energy-transition/openmod-tracker/README.md

 1. The most likely hosts for documentation are readthedocs.org, Github/Gitlab Pages, or repository Wikis.
    For each repository, we check the most likely URL for each of these as they follow a pre-defined structure.
    If we get a positive match, we link that to the repository.
-   This is not perfect as sometimes a project uses an unexpected site URL for their documentation.
+   This is not perfect; sometimes a project uses an unexpected site URL for their documentation.
 1. Most packages are indexed on PyPI, conda-forge or on public Julia package servers.
    For each of these, since <https://ecosyste.ms> data is often missing here, we use direct or third party APIs to query the downloads for the previous month.
 1. User interaction data utilises the direct GitHub API.
    This is the API with which much of the <https://ecosyste.ms> database is generated.
    However, they don't store user data unless a user is also a repository owner.
    Direct use of the GitHub API is time intensive due to hourly request limits.
-   Therefore, this data (e.g. informing the rate of user interactions over the past 6 months) is updated less frequently than other tools stats.
+   Therefore, this data (e.g., informing the rate of user interactions over the past 6 months) is updated less frequently than other tools stats.

 ## Release guideline